-The WPBHA also plans to obligate \$1 million from HUD Held HAP reserves for the following activities:
+The WPBHA also plans to obligate \$500,000 from HUD Held HAP reserves for the following activities:

-- a) Damage Mitigation Funds The WPBHA plans to create a fund to address damage claims for the onetime payment to landlords to encourage participation in the HCV program, and to help mitigate the perceived risk of being an HCV landlord.
-Obligation amount is \$500,000. - b) Security Deposit Assistance HCV (Housing Choice Voucher) Program To help lease up units more quickly and improve the HCV utilization rate, the WPBHA will obligate \$500,00 towards a fund to assist participants with security deposits.
+Damage Mitigation Funds

+The WPBHA plans to create a fund to address damage claims for the onetime payment to landlords to encourage participation in the HCV program, and to help mitigate the perceived risk of being an HCV landlord.
+Obligation amount is \$500,000.